Geocomputation

 • Attend the scheduled Geocomputation Additional Support Hours.

-• Book a slot during our Academic Support and Feedback hours.
+• Book into the Academic Support and Feedback hours.

 Major updates

-This year’s version features the following major updates:
+This year’s module material features the following major updates:

 • Second full rewrite of the workbook using Quarto.